 Box Office Info:

 The newly revived Hammer Films purchased the remake rights to the acclaimed Swedish vampire film Let The Right One In at the 2008 Tribeca Film Festival.
-Let Me In was financed by Hammer and Overture for $20 million.
-Overture was the short lived distribution company owned by the cable giant Starz, that was sold off to Relativity about two months before Let Me In opened.
+The budget for Let Me In was $20 million and it was financed by Hammer and Overture.
+Overture was the short lived distribution company owned by the cable giant Starz and about two months before Let Me In opened, the company was sold off to Relativity after a series of box office misfires.
 Relativity handled the final three Overture releases: Let Me In, Jack Goes Boating and Stone.

 For the overseas rollout, Icon distributed in Hammer’s home country the UK, where it tanked with $2,236,692.
 Icon also distributed in Australia to a dismal $918,014.
 The offshore cume was just $12M across numerous distributors.